 O’Brien County Public Health will provide education to expecting mothers or postpartum mothers who need extra maternal assistance.
 The goal is to provide answers to questions, education, and preparedness relating to pregnancy for first time moms to well-baby checks for postpartum moms a day or two after delivery.

 LEAD AND TOBACCO COALITION

 O’Brien County Public Health in collaboration with Community Health Partners provide educational material for smoking cessation and new policies for a tobacco and nicotine free facility.
 Vaping is becoming a favorite pastime for junior high and high school children.
 With this new trend policies need to be updated from tobacco free to tobacco/nicotine free.

 FOOT CARE AND BLOOD PRESSURE SCREENING

-Health Services of O’Brien County offers foot care and blood pressures to the community once a month at Willoway Manor in Sutherland.
+O’Brien County Public Health offers foot care and blood pressures to the community once a month at Willoway Manor in Sutherland and the City Office in Primghar.
 Education on proper nail and foot care is provided and blood pressure screenings are offered.